Frequently Asked Questions

 A: There are many ways to help.
 If you have an AKC registered dog, submit her DNA sample (cheek swab or blood sample) to the Canine Health Information Center (CHIC) DNA databank.
 Encourage regular health testing by breeders (and set an example for others if you are a breeder).
 Get involved with your local dog club and support efforts to host health education programs.
 And, of course, we need your donations!

 A: We offer a variety of ways to make a special tribute to a canine or human friend.
-The Celebration Wall is a virtual memorial wall that allows you to upload a photograph of your dog that will be displayed on our website.
 You might want to become a Hero for Health Research by setting up a personal fundraising page.
 Your Hero page can be created in honor or memory of any loved one and used to raise funds from your family and friends.
 You can also make a donation online or by mail in tribute of a dog or person.
 We will mail a card to the family of your honoree or online donors can opt to send an e-card.

 A: Unrestricted funds help CHF pay for overhead costs.
 Currently, we receive in-kind donations of space and services from the American Kennel Club which total more than $150,000 annually.
 Our alliances with Nestlé Purina PetCare Company and Zoetis also provide us with unrestricted dollars.
 However, these are not enough to cover the expenses we incur by providing educational programs, visiting clubs for presentations, and all the other things it takes to keep CHF running.
 We are proud of our record of keeping our operating expenses low so more of your donations can go to help dogs live longer, healthier lives!